10 diverse & amazing landscape locations to photograph in NZ

 Contrast this with the larger but far remoter Doubtful Sound (Patea), which is only accessed by a boat-bus-boat ride and it really feels like you have left civilisation behind.
 It's no wonder the Maori named it 'The Place of Silence'.
 Staying overnight here really is the best way to fully immerse yourself in this grand landscape, and better still if you can spend a few days here really drinking in the wildlife and spectacular setting.

-doubtful sound real journeys
+doubtful sound fiord

 Real NZ boat Milford Mariner dwarfed in Doubtful Sound